centrifuge/documentation/docs/use/foldername/index.md

 Once the transaction is confirmed on-chain, your NFT should have transferred to the recipient's wallet, and the owner’s wallet address displayed will reflect this.

----

-# Buying an NFT
+## Buying an NFT
 1. Browse and select an NFT that has a price listed in AIR
 ![](https://storage.googleapis.com/centrifuge-hackmd/upload_bbd062049a77161479ae9af88606d9aa.png)
-2. Enter the NFT detail page of the one you would like to buy and click on ‘Buy’ on the dashboard
+2. Enter the NFT detail page of the one you would like to buy and click on ‘Buy NFT’ on the dashboard
 ![](https://storage.googleapis.com/centrifuge-hackmd/upload_5812a95a9758f7c6d929535425acddb2.png)
 3. Click on ‘Buy’
 ![](https://storage.googleapis.com/centrifuge-hackmd/upload_b96405c387d0351b05b28d163f290d06.png)